mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

-one observer put it) that can send the usually torpid animal thundering across the ice in random directions at unexpectedly great speeds (swap the Slow Metabolism (-3) trait for Fast Metabolism (+2) and increase Speed to 8 metres).
+one observer put it) that can send the usually torpid animal thundering across the ice in random directions at unexpectedly great speeds (swap the Slow Metabolism (-3) trait for Fast Metabolism (+2) and increase Speed to 8 meters).
 Over the ages, however, some species developed an even more unique method of using oxygen liberated during the breakdown of silicon from ingested rock.
 These creatures can store oxygen in nearly pure form.
 When threatened or frightened, they can